top of page

 Types of Dental Implant Configurations

 There are several dental implant configurations available, depending on the patient's needs, the number of missing teeth, and the overall condition of their oral health.
-Here are the most common configurations:

 • Purpose: Replaces a single missing tooth.

-• How It Works: A single dental implant is surgically placed into the jawbone, and a crown is attached to restore the missing tooth.
+• How it works: A single dental implant is surgically placed into the jawbone, and a crown is attached to restore the missing tooth.
 It acts as an individual tooth, with no impact on surrounding teeth.

 • Purpose: Replaces several missing teeth in a row.

-• How It Works: Two or more implants are placed to support a fixed bridge, which covers the gap of multiple missing teeth.
+• How it works: Two or more implants are placed to support a fixed bridge, which covers the gap of multiple missing teeth.
 The implants act as anchors, eliminating the need to rely on adjacent teeth, as with traditional bridges.

 • Purpose: Replaces an entire arch of teeth using only four implants.